 The kidneys can be affected or damaged by various diseases.
-Age increases the risk of problems including inflammation or swelling of the kidneys, diabetes, urinary tract infections, urinary incontinence and renovascular disease.
+Age increases the risk of problems, including inflammation or swelling of the kidneys, diabetes, urinary tract infections, urinary incontinence and renovascular disease.
 Kidney problems can also increase the risk of other conditions such as cardiovascular disease.
-Early detection and proper treatment can increase the life of your kidneys.
+Early detection and good management can increase the life of your kidneys.

 Your kidneys can be affected or damaged by a variety of diseases and conditions.
 As we get older, we are more likely to suffer from kidney and urinary tract problems.
 Kidney problems can also increase the risk of other conditions such as cardiovascular (heart and blood vessel) disease.

-Kidney diseases can be serious, but early detection and proper treatment can increase the life of your kidneys.
+Kidney diseases can be serious, but early detection and good management can increase the life of your kidneys.
 Kidney disease is not always accompanied by warning signs.
 If you have one of the risk factors for kidney disease, it is recommended that you have a kidney health check (blood test, urine test and blood pressure check) from your doctor at least every two years.

 Older people are more at risk of some kidney and urinary tract diseases.
 These include:

 - Inflammation or swelling of the kidneys – this can be caused by conditions such as glomerulonephritis.

 - Diabetes – this is the most common cause of kidney failure in Australia.
 Damage can occur to blood vessels and nerves, even when the diabetes is well managed.

 - Urinary tract infections – if left untreated, a urinary tract infection may spread into the kidneys.
 It is important to see a doctor if a kidney infection is suspected, because lasting damage can occur if it is left untreated.
 Urinary tract infections are very common, particularly in women and with increasing age.